Shop local retailers to support Small Business Saturday

-This annual day, set after Thanksgiving and Black Friday, is devoted to the idea of supporting smaller, more specialized shops and stores in the community rather than more massive national retailers.
+This annual day, set after Thanksgiving and Black Friday, promotes the idea of supporting smaller, more specialized shops and stores in the community rather than more massive national retailers.

 Small Business Saturday was created in 2010 by American Express as a way for specialty shops to better compete with big-box and online retailers.
 “Shopping small” encourages spending at businesses close to home to help boost local economies.

-The day also encourages the public to become more familiar with what their area shops have to offer.
+The day hopefully motivates the public as well to become more familiar with what their area shops have to offer.
 Downtown Iron Mountain, for example, has added a number of new businesses in the past few years.